Image: Plaque (circa 1979) and helmet (circa 1965) belonging to Junior Johnson.

 Image: Junior Johnson.
 Credit: NASCAR.

 In his 14-year career, he won 50 races and placed in the “top ten” 148 times before retiring in 1966.
 In 1992, Johnson was inducted into the North Carolina Sports Hall of Fame, and later inducted into the NASCAR Hall of Fame in 2010.
-Today, Johnson is a part owner of Piedmont Distillers, a distillery in Madison, North Carolina.
+In 2007, Johnson became a part owner of Piedmont Distillers, a distillery in Madison, North Carolina.
 They partnered together to create "Midnight Moon," a legal version of the famous family recipe.